nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-customize-the-bulk-edit-form.md

         version: '1'

 ---
-The bulk edit screen offers a form that allows to edit several documents at the same time.&nbsp;This is implemented using the&nbsp;[BulkEditService](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewComponent/org.nuxeo.ecm.webapp.bulkedit.BulkEditService)&nbsp;component.&nbsp;You can customize it with Studio by creating a form layout named&nbsp;`bulkEdit`.
+The bulk edit screen offers a form that allows to edit several documents at the same time.
+This is implemented using the [BulkEditService](http://explorer.nuxeo.org/nuxeo/site/distribution/latest/viewComponent/org.nuxeo.ecm.webapp.bulkedit.BulkEditService) component.
+You can customize it with Studio by creating a form layout named `bulkEdit`.
 The "Edit" layout will be used on the bulk edit popup.
-The default bulk edit layout can be found on [GitHub](https://github.com/nuxeo/nuxeo/blob/release-6.0/nuxeo-dm/nuxeo-platform-webapp-core/src/main/resources/OSGI-INF/layouts-contrib.xml) or in the [Explorer](http://explorer.nuxeo.org/nuxeo/site/distribution/6.0/viewContribution/org.nuxeo.ecm.platform.forms.layouts.webapp--layouts).&nbsp;
+The default bulk edit layout can be found on [GitHub](https://github.com/nuxeo/nuxeo/blob/release-6.0/nuxeo-dm/nuxeo-platform-webapp-core/src/main/resources/OSGI-INF/layouts-contrib.xml) or in the [Explorer](http://explorer.nuxeo.org/nuxeo/site/distribution/6.0/viewContribution/org.nuxeo.ecm.platform.forms.layouts.webapp--layouts).

 ![]({{file name='default_bulk_edit.png'}} ?w=350,border=true)